TNKSoftware/helix_remix/README.md

 ## :memo: Technical note

+A built firmware is including in "build" folder.
+Write this hex file by [QML Toolbox](https://qmk.fm/toolbox/) and you can use all the features without any programming.

 Helix Remix has following features:
 - Full scratched code for the latest QMK APIs.
 - Change the color of any key by LED layer API [[Technical article](https://www.tnksoft.com/blog/?p=8285)].